ffuf/ffuf/README.md

     - New CLI flac: -acc, custom auto-calibration strings
     - New CLI flag: -debug-log, writes the debug logging to the specified file.
     - New CLI flags -ml and -fl, filters/matches line count in response
+    - Ability to use multiple wordlists / keywords by defining multiple -w command line flags.
+The if no keyword is defined, the default is FUZZ to keep backwards compatibility.
+Example: `-w "wordlists/custom.txt:CUSTOM" -H "RandomHeader: CUSTOM"`.

   - Changed